HSQ0503/Compass/src/content/mentors/estela-tavares.md

 grade: "11th Grade"
 focus_area: "Leadership, Time Management, Health & Wellness"
 image: "/images/about/8.png"
-bio: "Estela Tavares is an energetic and caring individual who values spending time with friends, family, and creating meaningful memories.
-Passionate about the medical field, she hopes to pursue a career in medicine and make a positive difference in people's lives.
-Estela is active and goal-driven, always giving her best in everything she does—whether it's on the soccer field or in her community.
-Her kindness, determination, and dedication to helping others make her a natural role model and a source of positivity for those around her."
+bio: "My name is Estela Tavares, and I’m an energetic and caring person who loves spending time with friends, family, and creating meaningful memories.
+I’m passionate about the medical field and hope to pursue a career in medicine where I can make a positive difference in people’s lives.
+I always give my best in everything I do, whether it’s on the soccer field or in my community, and I take pride in staying active and driven.
+I strive to lead with kindness, determination, and dedication, and I hope to be a positive influence on the people around me."
 highlights:
   - "SGA Executive Board Vice President"
   - "SHE Club Co-Founder"